MaxenceLiboz/darkly/Bruteforce_Password/Ressources/writeUp.md

 ![Capture d’écran 2024-05-01 à 20.32.00.png](images/Capture_decran_2024-05-01_a_20.32.00.png)

 Upon completion, we observed that one of the **Length** responses was different from others, with the payload being **"shadow"**.
-This indicates a unique response, meaning a successful connection.
+This indicates a different response, meaning a successful connection.

 We then logged in using **admin:shadow** to retrieve the flag.
-Note that any username worked for obtaining this flag.
+Note that any username worked to obtaining this flag.

 ## Remediation